projectcalico/calico/v2.0/getting-started/rkt/installation/manual.md

 ---
-title:  Manual installation of Calico with rkt
+title:  Manual Installation of Calico with rkt
 ---

 This tutorial describes how to manually configure a working environment for